How to Rent a Home or Apartment With No Credit History

 Landlords — whether private or a larger company — may approve your application based on your combined income, as well as your roommate’s credit rating.

 If you don’t have credit and can’t find a co-signer or roommate with a good credit history, then all is not lost.
-You may be able to show proof of income to the landlord to provide evidence that you can afford the rental payments for at least the foreseeable future.
+You may be able to show your pay stubs to the landlord to provide evidence that you can afford the rental payments.
+It also helps if you can show on-time payments for things like car loans or credit card bills.

 Keep in mind that landlords will generally look for an income that’s two or three times larger than what they’re asking for in rent.
-Additionally, if you have any assets or money in savings, be sure to mention these as well.
+Additionally, if you have any assets or money in savings, it doesn’t hurt to show proof of these as well.

 The bottom line